onaug6th/loadBar/README-EN.md

 # loadBar

-a funny, powerful and strange loadBar.
+A funny, powerful and strange loadBar. show you http request progress.

 English | [简体中文](./README.md)